One of our reader shares his 16 quick tips on how should new bike owners maintain their brand new machines. Read them out and take care of your bikes…

-- Don’t bother to compare it with others, since each bike is built to meet and deliver a certain of your expectations and definitely not all the best under the Sun!
+- Don’t bother to compare it with others, since each bike is built to meet and deliver certain expectations.
+Obviously, not everything can be packed in one machine at a competitive price!

-- Treat the new bike like a bride during the running-in period, and you sure will have a real good partner in the years ahead!
+- Treat the new bike like your partner during specially during running-in period, and you sure will have a real good partner in the years ahead!

-- Remember, with proper care & timely maintenance, any Bike of whichever Make would rerurn good mileage and serve you for long.
+- Remember, with proper care & timely maintenance, any bike of any make would return good fuel efficiency and serve you for long.

-- Even the best of a bike in wrong hands will flop within no time.
+- Even the most rugged bikes in wrong hands will flop within no time.

-This is my inference after these many years!
-All the best and long, long years of Safe & Happy commutes!
+This is my inference after so many years of riding.
+All the best and wish you long, long years of Safe & Happy rides!

 – Rama Krishna